-If you use any streaming service, you already know how subscription-based app monetization model works.
-Usually, the principle is following: users download an app for free and start their free trial.
-After that, they pay monthly, quarterly or yearly fees to get an access to all app’s features or content.
+If you use a streaming service, you already know how subscription-based app monetization model works.
+Usually, the principle is the following: users download an app for free and start their free trial.
+After that, they pay monthly, quarterly or yearly fees to get access to all app’s features or content.

-A bright example of a successful realization of a subscription-based monetization model is Headspace, a mindfulness application that teaches people to meditate.
-An app has three subscription plans monthly fee, yearly fee, and lifetime fee.
+A bright example of a successful realization of a subscription-based monetization model is Headspace, an application that teaches people to meditate.
+This app has three subscription plans monthly fee, yearly fee, and lifetime fee.
 This way, developers encourage users to choose long-term plans by giving them a huge discount.
 Headspace has been downloaded over 11M times and has more than 400,000 active subscribers.
 Their annual revenue was estimated by Forbes in $50M.

 SmartyTip: This monetization strategy works best for content-oriented brands (Spotify, The New York Times), apps “as a service” (Google Drive) or apps that imply daily usage (Headspace).
 On the contrary, the subscription-based monetization model is not suitable for single-purpose, gaming, and shopping apps.

-By paying for the subscription, you get an unlimited access for all features included in your subscription plan.
-And when you make an in-app purchase, you get a one-time access to the feature or to one item.
-In-app purchases are the primary app revenue model for gaming apps (bringing them 43% of revenue) and ranked third for all others (21% of all revenue)
+By paying for the subscription, you get unlimited access for all features included in your subscription plan.
+When you make an in-app purchase, you get one-time access to the features or to one item.
+In-app purchases are the primary app revenue model for gaming apps (bringing them 43% of revenue) and ranked third for all others (21% of all revenue).

 Distribution of worldwide mobile application revenues in 2017, by channel.
 Source: Statista